Environment and Energy

 Forum Chriesbach – sustainability in public sector construction

 The new Eawag headquarters – Forum Chriesbach – has set new standards in sustainable construction.
 The administration and research building, opened in 2006, has no conventional heating or cooling systems in the office areas, and its heating energy requirements are extremely low.
 A rooftop photovoltaic system and the purchase of naturemade star green power ensure that electricity generation and supplies are renewable and environmentally sound.
 The investments in energy efficiency are more than offset by lower operating costs.

 In 2001 a pilot-scale test facility was built to house laboratory equipment.
 The facility is particularly designed for waste water research, but current and future research activities require an increased amount of space for research equipment in the fields of drinking water and aquatic ecology.
-The «Aquatikum» construction project including an extension and renovation of the old experimental facility should address these needs.
+The «Aquatikum» construction project including an extension and renovation of the old experimental facility addressed these needs.

 Rehabilitation of the Chriesbach

 The Chriesbach in Dübendorf, which has been heavily built up over this past century, is now returning to a more natural state in its lowest section, down to the point where it flows into the River Glatt.
 The rehabilitation will not only benefit animals and plants but also people looking for somewhere to spend relaxing leisure time.
 Eawag is using the improvement project to integrate its “own stream” more fully with its educational and research activities.
 The project is being managed by the Canton of Zurich (Department for Waste, Water, Energy and Air – AWEL).
 Eawag, along with the town of Dübendorf, the Swiss Government and EWZ’s Naturemade Star Fund are supporting the project through substantial contributions. ·

 Rehabilitation of the Chriesbach (including webcam)